 V.F.
 (VFC) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the maker of brands such as Vans, North Face and Timberland had lost 8.31% over the past month, lagging the Consumer Discretionary sector's loss of 6.46% and the S&P 500's loss of 0.91% in that time.
+Prior to today's trading, shares of the maker of brands such as Vans, North Face and Timberland had lost 8.11% over the past month.
+This has lagged the Consumer Discretionary sector's loss of 4.81% and the S&P 500's gain of 0.39% in that time.

-Investors will be hoping for strength from V.F. as it approaches its next earnings release.
-In that report, analysts expect V.F. to post earnings of $1.21 per share.
-This would mark year-over-year growth of 30.11%.
+V.F. will be looking to display strength as it nears its next earnings release.
+The company is expected to report EPS of $1.21, up 30.11% from the prior-year quarter.
 Our most recent consensus estimate is calling for quarterly revenue of $3.62 billion, up 21.81% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $3.18 per share and revenue of $11.99 billion, which would represent changes of +142.75% and +29.79%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $3.18 per share and revenue of $11.99 billion.
+These totals would mark changes of +142.75% and +29.79%, respectively, from last year.

-Investors might also notice recent changes to analyst estimates for V.F.These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+It is also important to note the recent changes to analyst estimates for V.F.These revisions typically reflect the latest short-term business trends, which can change frequently.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.06% higher.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.06% higher.
 V.F. currently has a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that V.F. has a Forward P/E ratio of 21.97 right now.
-Its industry sports an average Forward P/E of 15.26, so we one might conclude that V.F. is trading at a premium comparatively.
+Looking at its valuation, V.F. is holding a Forward P/E ratio of 21.83.
+This valuation marks a premium compared to its industry's average Forward P/E of 15.21.

-Meanwhile, VFC's PEG ratio is currently 0.93.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Textile - Apparel was holding an average PEG ratio of 1.05 at yesterday's closing price.
+Meanwhile, VFC's PEG ratio is currently 0.92.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Textile - Apparel was holding an average PEG ratio of 1.04 at yesterday's closing price.

 The Textile - Apparel industry is part of the Consumer Discretionary sector.
-This group has a Zacks Industry Rank of 53, putting it in the top 21% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 48, which puts it in the top 19% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.